n1kito/Get_next_line/README.md

 |  malloc() | EOF has been reached |
 |  free() | An error happened |

+# Notes

+I wrote this code to be as easy to understand as possible because it was coded for a video tutorial.
+This explains why I left some comments inside the main function.

 # Bonus

 I made two videos about this project!